-Another successful adoption of unlicensed spectrum is wildlife monitoring based on the Sigfox network.
-To study the ecology and behavior of wildlife, the authors of \cite{WILDMONITOR} established a network to collect telemetry data from sensors attached to animals, including global positioning, accelerometer, thermometer, and barometer data.
-They achieved a maximum line-of-sight communication distance of 280 km, with an average transmission success rate of around 68 precents for flying species and 54 percent for terrestrial species.
-The location accuracy based on received signal strength indicators is approximately 12 km.
-Another application of Sigfox is to establish connectivity for fire and smoke sensors, which could potentially be installed in every home \cite{SGFOXHOMELIFESTYLE}.
+Another notable use of unlicensed spectrum is wildlife monitoring based on the Sigfox network.
+To study the ecology and behavior of animals, the authors of \cite{WILDMONITOR} deployed a system that collected telemetry data from sensors attached to wildlife, including GPS, accelerometer, thermometer, and barometer measurements.
+The network achieved a maximum line-of-sight communication range of 280~km, with an average transmission success rate of approximately 68\% for flying species and 54\% for terrestrial species.
+The location accuracy, based on received signal strength indicators, was around 12~km.

+Sigfox has also been proposed for other applications, such as providing connectivity for fire and smoke sensors, which could be deployed in residential environments to enhance safety \cite{SGFOXHOMELIFESTYLE}.

-Despite the success of the LPWAN technologies, their capabilities of supporting massive connectivity are limited, as we discussed in coexistence section.
-Thus for the massive, reliable connectivity, the 5G is the only available option.
-The work \cite{URLLCEMBBIOTSURVEY} covers the main aspects of reliable communications for IoT such as URLLC and eMBB in NR.
-Additionally it provides requirements for different applications.
-As an example, latency requirements may vary from less than 1 ms to 100 ms, reliability which is defined as error probability \cite{RELIABILITYDEF} from $10^{-9}$ to $10^{-2}$, throughput up to 300 Mbps and cellular density from 10 $\frac{Gbps}{km^2}$ to 1000 $\frac{Gbps}{km^2}$.
+Despite the success of LPWAN technologies, their ability to support massive connectivity remains limited, as discussed in the coexistence section.
+Consequently, 5G emerges as the only viable option for achieving massive and reliable connectivity.
+The study in \cite{URLLCEMBBIOTSURVEY} addresses the key aspects of reliable communications for IoT, focusing on URLLC and eMBB in NR, and outlines the corresponding requirements for various applications.

+For instance, latency demands may range from below 1~ms to 100~ms, while reliability, defined as the error probability \cite{RELIABILITYDEF}, can vary between $10^{-9}$ and $10^{-2}$.
+Throughput requirements may reach up to 300~Mbps, and network capacity may span from 10~$\frac{Gbps}{km^2}$ to 1000~$\frac{Gbps}{km^2}$.